 Our logos and business names are examples of Company trademarks and or copyrighted materials.
 You must always properly use our trademarks and advise us of infringements by others.
 Similarly, the trademarks of third parties must be used properly, without violating their rights.
 If you have any questions about the use of trademarks, please seek guidance through the Hotline.
 Works of authorship such as books, articles, drawings, computer software and other such materials may be covered by copyright laws.
 It is a violation of those laws and of our policies to make unauthorized copies of or derivative works based upon copyrighted materials.
 The absence of a copyright notice does not necessarily mean that the materials are not copyrighted.
 We license the use of much of our computer software from outside companies.
 In most instances, this computer software is protected by copyright.
 You may not make, acquire, or use unauthorized copies of computer software.
 If you create anything for us while you are employed by us, we own all intellectual rights to such creation, including the moral rights as well as the patent, copyrights, and trademark rights therein.
 Any questions concerning copyright laws or ownership should be directed to the Hotline.

-It is our policy not to infringe upon the intellectual property rights of others.
 When using the name, trademarks, logos, or printed materials of another company, including any such uses on our websites, you must do so properly, and with the consent of such company, and in accordance with applicable law.